 ‘Maxim Cormier Plays J.S.
-Bach’ is Maxim’s latest solo recording, in which he performs classical music differently - with a flat pick on a steel string guitar.
+Bach’ is Maxim’s solo recording, in which he performs classical music differently - with a flat pick on a steel string guitar.
 This differs from the norm, where classical guitar music is normally played on a nylon string guitar without a pick.
 “Maxim Cormier plays J.S.
 Bach" features music originally written for flute, lute, keyboard/voice (featuring mezzo-soprano Aurélie Cormier).

-Maxim’s fourth studio album, ‘Maxim and Gervais Cormier: Cape Breton Guitar’ is a Celtic duo album with his father, Gervais, and it will be released on November 17 2017.
+Maxim’s fourth studio album, ‘Maxim and Gervais Cormier: Cape Breton Guitar’ is a Celtic duo album with his father, Gervais, was released December 1 2017.

 When he’s not working on his music, Maxim spends his time teaching others.
 He has taught at the Gaelic College in Cape Breton, facilitated workshops for Celtic Colours International Festival’s “Roots to the Room” program, taught guitar with Feis Rois in the highlands of Scotland.